neuroflip/breeds/README.md

 * ***Responsive design***: Flex layout at main container with different orientations for different screen sizes
 * Not using sass because the css is simple.
 * Not using styled components because the css usage is simple and the ui does not require great reusability.
 If the project scales, we will need to rethink the ui using styled components.
+* Using an ErrorBoundary at App level to catch rendering errors on components
+* App lazy loads his content using lazy/suspend.
+This enables code splitting for improved perfonmance on large chunks.

 ### About Tests:
   - the ResponsivePieChart file renders the PieChart using rechart.
 I decided test it mocking all the needed rechart elemets because i don't need to test the rechart functionality but the usage of it.
 So i'm mocking it and not checking the screen elements rendered after the usage.
 Makes more sense to be done at end-to-ends tests.